piero-ranalli/griddetect/README.md

 The grid is defined by specifiying the coordinates of the cracks (i.e., the lines dividing the cells) and a rotation angle.

-For more information, please see the [griddetect manual](http://members.noa.gr/piero.ranalli/griddetect) and the article "The XMM-Newton survey in the H-ATLAS field" by Ranalli et al., 2014 (submitted to A&A).
+For more information, please see the [griddetect manual](http://www.astro.lu.se/~piero/griddetect) and the article "The XMM-Newton survey in the H-ATLAS field" by Ranalli et al., 2015 A&A 577, 121.

 # PARAMETERS